 … and a very short video

 I miss Bushehr, the seaport where in my parents were born and my family’s heritage is anchored.
-Read the rest of this entry »
+I miss its narrow rundown alleys, its hot humid climate, and the noisy air-conditioners waging war with the heat most of the year.

 As you might have noticed, I have a face book page for this blog which until recently was used for the sole purpose of reflecting the contents of this blog.
 Over the past few months however, I have increased my facebook page activities.
 I first started with sharing interesting articles, or photographs on food cultures around the world, as well as innovative cuisine from other blogs – the kind of entries that did not have room in my blog but certainly was worth sharing.